 Once the Static Optimization tool has finished, the results are saved to your ResultsSO folder:

 What exactly is happening?
 This error message, "Optimizer Failed..." is informing you that the optimizer could not find an adequate solution at the time indicated.
-Remember that Static Optimization is trying to calculate activations and muscle forces that satisfy the model's accelerations.
-If the model cannot generate sufficient forces to match the accelerations, this error will appear.
+Remember that Static Optimization is trying to calculate activations and muscle forces that satisfy the model's coordinate accelerations calculated from the specified kinematics file.
+If the model's actuators cannot generate sufficient forces to match these accelerations, this "Optimizer Failed..." error will appear.
 The Static Optimization tool has produced a set of results to help with troubleshooting, but these outputs are not valid.

-An under-actuated model is the product of either muscles not being strong enough to generate the required forces or model coordinates not having any actuation whatsoever (muscles or other actuators).
-In this particular model, there are no muscles that control lumbar flexion/extension and so all the other lower muscles are trying to control trunk motion, without much success.
+An under-actuated model is the product of muscles not being strong enough to generate the required forces and/or model coordinates not having any actuation whatsoever (muscles or other actuators).
+In this particular model, there are no muscles that control lumbar flexion/extension and so all the other lower limb muscles are trying to control trunk motion, without much success.

-You could add extra muscles that cross the lumbar joint, However in this series of studies we are only interested in Gastrocnemius activation during walking.
+One possible solution is to add extra muscles that cross the lumbar joint.
+However in this series of studies we are only interested in Gastrocnemius activation during walking.
 Adding additional muscles will add extra complexity to the model that is likely not required for our analysis.
 Instead of lumbar muscles, we will add a torque actuator at the lumbar joint.

 We will also add reserve and residual actuators to the model.
 Reserve actuators can add extra actuation during portions of the gait cycle where muscles are not able to generate sufficient accelerations (e.g., during a spike in acceleration).
-Residual actuators are "hand of God" forces that account for (what should be small) discrepancies between the model, measured motions, and forces, ensuring the F=ma throughout the analysis.
+Residual actuators are "hand of God" forces that account for (what should be small) discrepancies between the model, measured motions, and forces; in other words, these actuators ensure that Newton's 2nd law, F=ma, is satisfied throughout the analysis.
 For more details, see section 3.1.3 of Hicks et el., (2015).
+Typically, these residual actuators are added to the model's body that is connected to ground (in this particular case, residual actuators will be added to the pelvis body).

 You will now add a set of additional actuators, including a lumbar actuator, reserve actuators at the other joints, and residual actuators at the pelvis.
 Then you will rerun the analysis;